ZephyrAveryl777/JavaScript-Examples/JavaScript Variables/description.md

-# JavaScript Type Conversions
+# JavaScript Variables

-- **Objective :** learn about type conversions in JavaScript.
+- **Objective :** learn how to create variables to store data in JavaScript.

 ### Preface
-The process of converting one data type to another data typeis called type conversion.
-There are two types of type conversions in JavaScript.

- - Implicit Conversion => automatic converts
- - Explicit conversion => manually converts
+Variables are fundamental to all programming languages.
+Variables are used to store data, like string of text, numbers, etc. The data or value stored in the variables can be set, updated, and retrieved whenever needed.
+In general, variables are symbolic names for values.

+You can create a variable with the var keyword, whereas the assignment operator (=) is used to assign value to a variable, like this: **`var varName = value;`**

 ---